 The trail crests at a small ridge.
-To your left is a trail that climbs a little ways to High Rock itself, where there's a fenced-in viewpoint that overlooks the Eel River.
+Just before the ridge, an unmarked trail to the left climbs a little ways to High Rock itself, where there's a fenced-in viewpoint that overlooks the Eel River.

 After High Rock the main trail might get a little faint and overgrown with poison oak, but can still be followed easily.
-It descends through upland forest, it curves into a second alluvial flat with a very scenic grove of big lowland redwoods.
-The trail bends left and then right, then crosses two footbridges within the most attractive grove of the hike.
+After descending through upland forest, it curves into a second alluvial flat with a very scenic grove of lowland redwoods.
+Both the alluvial flat and the redwoods are smaller than the ones at the trailhead, but it’s still very scenic.
 The redwoods are especially dense here.

 The trail continues through scenic redwoods.
 At one point the trail passes through an open strip of forest; it looks like the trail used to be a much wider road.
 Toward the end of the trail, the forest becomes less scenic and clogged with small understory trees.
-The redwoods take on a lighter and somewhat drab appearance, but they're still big.
-As it approaches a logged area, the trail abruptly turns to the right and ends at the Avenue of the Giants.
+The redwoods take on a lighter and somewhat drab appearance, but they’re still big.
+As it approaches a logged area, the trail abruptly turns to the right and ends at a small pullout on the Avenue of the Giants.

 © 2008, 2011, 2013, 2017, 2021 David Baselt